IS2511/thread-tests/README.md

 Not much difference between any SATA connected disk, probably because of caching and small data batches (1MB)

-Mediumly-interesting are patterns in `Queue sizes`:
+Mildly interesting are patterns in `Queue sizes`:
 - On a slow disk the pattern is easily explained, pushing to queue is much faster then writing to disk so we see a fast climb in numbers, followed by a slow decline at the rate of -1 (for each disk write)